dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

   Intune supports install of the *Microsoft Intune Certificate Connector* on the same server as the *Imported PFX Certificate Connector*.

+  To support the connector, the server must run .NET 4.6 Framework or higher.
+If .NET 4.6 Framework isn't installed when you start the installation of the connector, the connector installation will install it automatically.

 - **Visual Studio 2015 or above** (optional):
   You use Visual Studio to build the helper PowerShell module with cmdlets for importing PFX certificates to Microsoft Intune.
-To get the helper PowerShell cmdlets, see [PFXImport Powershell Project in GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell)
+To get the helper PowerShell cmdlets, see [PFXImport Powershell Project in GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).

 ## How it works